 Jamie Belsito / Founder and Policy Director

 Jamie is MMHLA’s federal policy director and founder.
-A Boston native, Jamie is a former Commissioner on the (MA) Ellen Story Special Commission on Postpartum Depression and a trustee at her alma mater, Salem State University.
+A Boston native, Jamie is a former Commissioner on the (MA) Ellen Story Special Commission on Postpartum Depression; is a trustee at her alma mater, Salem State University; and is a Board member of the Massachusetts March of Dimes.
 As the former Advocacy Chair for the National Coalition for Maternal Mental Health, Jamie led a grassroots movement engaging mothers and families across the United States to help pass the Bringing Postpartum Depression Out of the Shadows Act in 2016, the first-ever federal legislation addressing maternal mental health.
-Jamie is a former candidate for United States congress, where she used her platform to focus on the health and wellness of women, children and families.
+Jamie is a former candidate for United States Congress, where she used her platform to focus on the health and wellness of women, children and families.
 She is committed to keeping maternal mental health a focal point in our nation’s policy, centering communities of need at the heart of access and funding.

 Suzanne Elliot / Social Media Manager

 Suzanne manages the social media platforms and edits content for MMHLA.
 Previously, she provided administrative support to Postpartum Support Virginia, assisting the Executive Director in consolidating information and providing resources to maternal mental health professionals.
 Given her first-hand experience working with children and families, Suzanne understands that optimal child outcomes stem from maternal wellbeing.
 She holds a BA from Georgetown University in Arabic Studies and Psychology and is a passionate advocate for mental health.